OSUSecLab/elfuzz/README.md

 ## How the Docker Image in the Replication Package is Built

+Before building the Docker image, you should `cd` to the root of the ELFuzz source code and put `elfuzz_baselines.tar.zst` into `tmp/`.

 The Docker image is built by the following command:

 ```bash